Should a New Content Site Go Broad or Deep First (2026)

-Every new content site has the same dilemma: cover one topic deeply or cover many topics shallowly.
-The answer is not “balance” — it depends on what stage your site is in.
-Below is a stage-based decision rule, a content plan template you can paste into your repo, and the Search Console check that tells you when to flip strategies.
+Every new content site faces the same fork: cover one topic deeply, or cover many topics shallowly.
+The honest answer is not “balance” — it depends on which stage your site is in, and the 2026 ranking environment has made the stages much less forgiving.
+Below is a stage-based decision rule, a content-plan template you can paste straight into your repo, and the exact Search Console query that tells you when to flip from depth to breadth.

-In the first 60 days, search engines have no idea what your site is about.
-Going too broad creates topical confusion; going too narrow leaves you with nothing to crawl.
-The right pattern is depth first inside one hub, then breadth across hubs, then depth again as you fill gaps.
+In the first 60 days a search engine has almost no signal about what your site is about.
+Go too broad and you create topical confusion across half-built hubs; go too narrow and there is nothing to crawl.
+The pattern that wins is: depth first inside one hub, then breadth across hubs, then depth again to fill gaps.
 Most indies do this in the wrong order because the right order feels slow.

 Before you start

-• Pick the anchor hub honestly — strongest by knowledge AND demand.
+• Pick the anchor hub honestly — strongest by your knowledge AND real search demand, not just personal enthusiasm.

-• Plan to use Search Console data, not gut feel, to decide when to open hub 2.
+• Commit to using Search Console data, not vibes, to decide when to open hub 2.

 Step by step